seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-04.md

 > sokaparidevadukkhadomanassūpāyāsā nirujjhanti.
 Evametassa kevalassa
 > dukkhakkhandhassa nirodho hoti*.
 >
-> 'Everything exists', *Kaccāyana*, is one extreme.
+> 'Everything exists', Kaccāyana, is one extreme.
 'Nothing exists' is the
 > other extreme.
-Not approaching either of those extremes, *Kaccāyana*, the
+Not approaching either of those extremes, Kaccāyana, the
-> *Tathāgata* teaches the Dhamma by the middle way:
+> Tathāgata teaches the Dhamma by the middle way:
 >
 > From ignorance as condition, preparations come to be; from preparations as
 > condition, consciousness comes to be; from consciousness as condition,